This article contains affiliate links. We may earn a small commission if you purchase via these links.

 But, for most hunters, either 60mm and 80 mm apertures are the most preferred sizes.

-But, if you’re still not sure if a larger objective lens is for you over the lightweight and convenient binocular sizes, you should give this article a quick read.
+But, if you're still not sure if a larger objective lens is for you over the lightweight and convenient binocular sizes, you should give this spotting scope versus binocular article a quick read.

-While magnification power has a lot to do with a spotting scope’s reach, you’d be surprised by how much more of a role the quality of the glass has over it than anything else.
+While magnification power has a lot to do with reach, you'd be surprised by how much more of a role the quality of the glass has over it than anything else.

-High powered spotters without the quality optics to support its most basic function, to provide a clear and magnified image, are practically a waste of money.
-Make sure you know what to expect from coatings and glass elements by checking out this article.
+High powered spotters without the good quality optics to support its most basic function, to provide a clear and magnified image, are practically a waste of money.
+Make sure you know what to expect from coatings and glass elements by checking out our spotting scope magnification article.

 I should also warn you that many high-end spotters don't include the eyepiece in the scope purchase - you'll have to buy it separately, and they can become quite costly.